IIC3585-2024/pwa-group-04/README.md

 # PWA
-This repository includes a PWA where you can see different XXX and add yours.
+This repository includes a PWA where you can see different coffees.
+The idea is that in the future you can upload your own.
-It uses express
+It uses Cache API and IndexedDB API

 ## Usage
+The app is uploaded in the following [page](https://iic3585-2024.github.io/pwa-group-04/#).
+Right now you can't test it locally.

+The initial elements are loaded in a cache and there is a IndexedDB API where the coffees you clicked are saved.